syncfusion/blazor-docs/src/gantt/gantt-chart/resources.md

 In Gantt Chart, the resources are represented by staff, equipment and materials etc. In Gantt Chart component you can show or allocate the resources (human resources) for each task.

-## Resource collection
+## Resource Collection

 The resource collection contains details about resources that are used in the project.
-Resources are JSON object that contains id and name of the resources and this collection is mapped to the Gantt Chart component using the `GanttResourceFields.Resources` property.
+Resources are List of TResources object that contains id, name and unit of the resources and this collection is mapped to the Gantt Chart component using the `GanttResourceFields.Resources` property.
 Id, name and unit field of the resources are mapped by using the `GanttResourceFields.Id` , `GanttResourceFields.Name` and `GanttResourceFields.Unit` properties.
 The following code snippets shows resource collection and how it assigned to Gantt Chart component.

 ```csharp
 @using Syncfusion.Blazor.Gantt